RazYahkovnia/GitMaster/README.md

 > **💡 Tip:** No configuration needed.
 GitMaster works out of the box with any Git repository.

-## 📖 Common Workflows
+## 📖 Investigation Workflows

-### 🔍 "When was this line changed?"
+### 🔍 "When did this bug get introduced?"
-1. Open the file
+1. Open the buggy file → File History
-2. Click a commit in File History
-3. See the exact diff with that change highlighted
+2. Filter commits by keywords (e.g., "auth")
+3. Click commits to see syntax-highlighted diffs
+4. Find the culprit commit

+### 🌳 "How did these branches merge?"
+1. Git Log → Click Git Graph icon
+2. See visual branch flow and merge points
+3. Click any commit to inspect details
+4. Zoom in/out for clarity

+### 🕵️ "Who worked on authentication?"
+1. Branches → Filter by author
+2. Or Git Log → Filter by "auth"
+3. See all related commits color-coded

-### 📦 "Save my work but switch branches"
+### 📦 "Save WIP to investigate a bug"
-1. Click **+** in Shelves
+1. Shelves → Click **+**
-2. Name it (e.g., "WIP: login feature")
+2. Name it "WIP: feature-x"
-3. Switch branches freely
-4. Come back and click **Pop** to restore

-### 🌿 "Show me only my branches"
-1. Expand Branches
-2. Click the **👤** (My Branches) icon
-3. Work without distraction from 50 team branches

-### 🔄 "Undo that commit, but safely"
+3. Investigate and fix the bug
+4. Pop your shelf to resume work

+### 🍒 "Apply this fix to another branch"
-1. Find the commit in Git Log
+1. Find commit in Git Log or Graph
-2. Right-click → "Revert in New Branch"
+2. Right-click → Cherry-pick
-3. Name your revert branch
-4. Review the revert, then merge when ready

-### 🍒 "I need just that one commit"
-1. Find it in Git Log
-2. Click "Cherry Pick"
-3. GitMaster applies it and warns if there are conflicts
+3. Auto-conflict detection guides you

 ## 💻 System Requirements